brc-dd/gcmwrap/README.md

 ### Memory Safety

 - JavaScript does not provide guarantees about clearing sensitive data from memory.
 Secrets such as plaintext passwords may remain in memory longer than intended.
-For high-sensitivity use cases, consider secure runtimes, native modules, or languages that support explicit memory clearing and stronger isolation.
+For high-sensitivity use cases, consider secure runtimes, native modules, or languages that support explicit memory management and stronger isolation.

 ### A Note from MDN